 Expats coming to the country for temporary work purposes need to get a business visa for Qatar.
 The approved local company receiving the overseas visitor often takes responsibility for the process and will need to provide a letter of invitation.

 Expats planning to carry out contractual work can receive this business visa, valid for only three months.
 Those looking to work in Qatar for extended periods will require a work and residence permit.

 Applicants needing only three days in Qatar will receive this 72-hour business visa, normally issued on arrival.
 These individuals must show proof of their business and carry the necessary documents.

-Many applicants are invested in business ventures and they can apply for an investor visa.
+Applicants who are invested in business ventures in Qatar can apply for an investor visa.
 Expats require documents on business, property ownership, a certificate showing good behaviour and an authorised medical certificate.
 We encourage investors to follow up on the MoI and Ministry of Economy and Commerce websites for more.